 - Hallucinations: Stimulant overdose can lead to hallucinations, in which a person sees, hears, smells, or feels things that aren’t there.
 They become disconnected from reality and their behavior may be erratic or dangerous.
 Hallucinations can lead to injuries resulting from accidents or self-harm.
 If you suspect that someone is hallucinating, it’s important to call 911 right away and to keep them as safe as possible until medical attention arrives.

 Do You Have Questions? | We Are More Than Happy to Provide Answers

 An overdose is considered a life-threatening emergency.
-As the University of Texas at Austin points out, people should not intervene in the midst of a seizure without a clear plan of action.
-That means people who have taken drugs themselves and who might feel a little impulsive due to those drugs should not be encouraged to make key decisions for the person who is overdosing.
+People should not intervene if someone is having a seizure without a clear plan of action.
+That means people who have taken drugs themselves and who might feel a little impulsive due to those drugs are not encouraged to make key decisions for the person who is overdosing.
 Preferably, a sober individual will be on hand to help.
-That person should assess the situation, call 911 for help, and follow the instructions of that 911 operator to the letter.
+That person should assess the situation, call 911 for help, and follow the instructions of that 911 operator.
 In a perfect world, the sober person will have a sample of the drugs the person has taken, and the person can describe those drugs to the operator.
 But if not, the person can describe symptoms.
 A 911 operator can talk through next steps and send an ambulance for help.
 If a sober individual is not present, anyone can call 911 for help, regardless of one’s intoxication level.

-When the crisis has passed, the cost of addiction should be discussed with the person who went through the overdose.
-They should be directed to resources that can help.
+When the crisis has passed, the implications of substance abuse should be discussed with the person who went through the overdose.
+They should be directed to resources that can help them if they are struggling with a drug or alcohol addiction.
 The overdose could be the wakeup call the person needs to recover.
 Families should take note and take action.